Can Foreigners Work Freelance in Japan?

 6. Tax Obligations for Freelancers

-Failure to report income can lead to penalties and visa issues.
+Failure to report income can lead to fines, visa issues, and immigration scrutiny.

 7. Common Freelance Jobs Among Foreigners